SteveDesmond-ca/LittleExplorers/README.md

-# LittleExplorersRobot
+# Little Explorers
-A simple robot controller for teaching kids to code
+Simple robots for helping teach kids to code